drakkan/test-github-actions/docs/howto/postgresql-s3.md

 - `Password` or `Public keys`
 - `Permissions`
 - `Home Dir` can be empty since we defined a default base dir
-- Select `Amazon S3 (Compatible)` as storage and then set `Bucket`, `Region` and optionally a `Key Prefix` if you want to restrict the user to a specific bucket virtual folder.
-The specified folder does not need to be pre-create.
+- Select `Amazon S3 (Compatible)` as storage and then set `Bucket`, `Region` and optionally a `Key Prefix` if you want to restrict the user to a specific virtual folder in the bucket.
+The specified virtual folder does not need to be pre-created.
 You can leave `Access Key` and `Access Secret` empty since we defined global credentials for the `sftpgo` user and we use this system user to run the SFTPGo service.

 You are done!
 Now you can connect to you SFTPGo instance using any compatible `sftp` client on port `2022`.

-You can mix S3 users with local users but please be aware that we are running the service as the unprivileged `sftpgo` system user so if you set storage as `local` for an SFTPGo virtual user then the home directory for this user need to be owned by the `sftpgo` system user.
+You can mix S3 users with local users but please be aware that we are running the service as the unprivileged `sftpgo` system user so if you set storage as `local` for an SFTPGo virtual user then the home directory for this user must be owned by the `sftpgo` system user.
+Probably the best choice is to have home directory for local users in paths like `/var/lib/sftpgo/users/<username>`.